I've been annotating books for several years now and it has truly elevated my reading experience.

 If you're reading non-fiction books that explain topics, you can draw mini mind-maps to remember things better (I did this for The Power of Habit).

-how to annotate a book without writing in it
+how to annotate a physical book without writing in it

 If you want to start annotating and are not comfortable with marking the book yet, this is for you.
 There are ways to annotate without writing in the book.
 You can use these methods to get into the habit of annotating, and you will probably work up to writing in the books later on.